 I replaced the big cabinet over the toilet with some open shelving.
-I made these simple shelves using scrap wood and I’ll be sharing a tutorial for the DIY wood shelf brackets soon.
+I made these simple shelves using scrap wood and I have a simple tutorial for the DIY wood shelf brackets.

 That’s my second biggest tip for making over a space for super cheap – buy stuff used.
 You can go on Facebook marketplace or Craigslist or shop thrift stores, yard sales, and estate sales.

 In this space, the mirror, toolbox, small suitcase, vanity hardware, and vintage doorknobs all came from yard sales.

 Here are a few side-by-side before and afters.
 Those are always my favorite part of any room makeover!